USA

 • Type: Contemporary art museum

-• Scope: Modern and contemporary art, including visual arts, performing arts, and design
+• Scope: Modern and contemporary visual arts, design, and performing arts

-• Sculpture Garden: Adjacent Minneapolis Sculpture Garden, featuring iconic “Spoonbridge and Cherry”
+• Sculpture Garden: Adjacent Minneapolis Sculpture Garden featuring the iconic “Spoonbridge and Cherry”

-• Accessibility: Offers services for visitors with disabilities
+• Accessibility: Wheelchair access and visitor services for people with disabilities

 Walker Art center